SSG-DRD-IOT/lab-sensors-opc-ua/README.md

 # OPC-UA Lab

+** Please Note ** This lab can be accomplished either through the Arduino Create web environment or by downloading open62541, an open source OPC-UA libary and compiling it and your application locally on the Up2 board.

 This lab will guide you through the implementation of a simple OPC UA application to illustrate client-server communications.
-Both ends will run
+Both ends will run locally:
-locally:
 * Server: upon request reads and returns the date and time from the local clock
 * Client: reads a timestamp from the server and prints it